-Put limits on juice!
+Set limits!

 - Juice products labeled "-ade," "drink," or "punch" often contain 5% juice or less.
-Sometimes, the only difference between these "juices" and soda is that they have added Vitamin C.

-- Always try to choose whole fruits over juice.

-- Suggest a glass of water or milk instead of juice.

-- If you choose to serve juice:

-- Buy I00% juice.
+Sometimes, the only difference between these "juices" and soda is that they have added Vitamin C. - Always try to choose whole fruits over juice. - Have a glass of water or milk instead of juice. - If you choose to have juice: - Buy I00% juice. - Drink no more than 8-12 ounces per day.

-- Each day, juice should be limited to:

-- 4-6 ounces for children 1-6 years old.

-- o 8-12 ounces for children 7-18 years old.

-- No juice for children 6 months and under.